 In September, banded waiting lists will be maintained for one term, in Year 7 only, using pupils' band positions from secondary transfer.
 Pupils who have not taken the banding test will be allocated to the appropriate band on the basis of an alternative assessment; where possible KS2 SATs results will be used.
 During this first term, vacancies arising in each band will be allocated to a pupil from the same band.
-Within each band, priority will first be given to pupils who meet criteria I-IV below in the order in which they are written and thereafter using a random computerised lottery.
+Within each band, priority will first be given to pupils who meet criteria I-III below in the order in which they are written and thereafter using a random computerised lottery.

 After the first term in Year 7, and in all subsequent years, all places will be allocated in the same way.
-Priority will first be given to pupils who meet priority I-IV below in the order in which they are written here.
-If a place arises when there is no child meeting criteria I-IV, then places will be allocated from all pupils on the waiting list for that year using a random computerised lottery.
+Priority will first be given to pupils who meet priority I-III below in the order in which they are written here.
+If a place arises when there is no child meeting criteria I-III, then places will be allocated from all pupils on the waiting list for that year using a random computerised lottery.
 In any tie-break situation, a random computerised lottery will be used.

-- I A looked after child or a child who was previously looked after but immediately after being looked after became subject to an adoption order, child arrangement order or special guardianship order including those children who appear (to the Academy Trust) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+- A looked after child or a child who was previously looked after but immediately after being looked after became subject to an adoption order, child arrangement order or special guardianship order including those children who appear (to the Academy Trust) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 For Internationally Adopted Previously Looked After Children (IAPLAC), the Academy Trust will follow the guidance issued by the Department for Education on IAPLAC.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions. - II Children with a Child Protection Plan for whom Mossbourne Community Academy is their nearest school - III Children of staff who work full time at Mossbourne Community Academy, with at least two years' continuous employment by Mossbourne Community Academy or where the academy reasonably considers a member of staff has been recruited for a position for which there is a demonstrable skill shortage

-IV Children with a sibling on roll at the academy, in Years 7 to 13 at the time of application, who are joining the academy at any time beyond the standard Year 7 entry point
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions. - Children of staff who work full time at Mossbourne Community Academy, with at least two years' continuous employment by Mossbourne Community Academy or where the academy reasonably considers a member of staff has been recruited for a position for which there is a demonstrable skill shortage - III Children with a sibling on roll at the academy, in Years 7 to 13 at the time of application, who are joining the academy at any time beyond the standard Year 7 entry point